crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 This task walks you through setting up a sample application.
 If you already have an application, you can use that application instead of using this sample application.

- 1. Get the application code to use for this lab.
+ 1. Get the application code to use for this lab and log in to Bluemix

 	* `git clone https://github.com/crosen188/ibm-containers-interconnect-2016.git`
 	* `cd ibm-containers-interconnect-2016/lab_assets/activedeploy/cfapps`

- 2. Set some variables to make the lab easier and to make sure that you are logged in.

- CHECK
- CHECK
- CHECK

-	The `. prep-lab.sh` helper script sets some variables that are used later in the lab.
-These variables include your application name (APPNAME), your Bluemix namespace (NAMESPACE), and a unique user name so that you do not conflict with any other Bluemix user (UNIQNAME).
-	You can use the default values, override the defaults and set your own values, or use different lab commands with direct values as you see fit.

-	a.
-Run this script to set the default values.

-			. prep-lab.sh
-	b.
-Run the command to log into Bluemix.

-			cf login -u EMAIL_ADDRESS -a api.ng.bluemix.net
+	* `cf login -u [EMAIL_ADDRESS] -a api.ng.bluemix.net`

- 3. Build and upload the sample application and see it running live.
+ 2. Build and upload the sample application and see it running live.

 	a.
 Use the CloudFoundry command line to publish the sample application to Bluemix